Dog Bite Statistics

 The frequency of dog bites and how often a dog bite seriously injures someone in the U.S. each year may surprise you.

-The U.S. Centers for Disease Control and Prevention (CDC) in Atlanta says more than 4.7 million people in the U.S. each year report that they have been bitten by a dog.
-But, the CDC says, only 17 percent of dog bites are reported.
+Studies from the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta show that between 4 and 5 million people in the U.S. each year experience a dog bite.
+But, the CDC says that only around 17 percent of dog bites are reported.

 Of the dog bite victims we know about, roughly 800,000 require medical care.

-Of those people who seek medical care for dog bites, 386,000 require emergency room treatment.
+Of those people who seek medical care for dog bites, about 386,000 require emergency room treatment.

 About 16 people die every year because they were attacked by a dog, the CDC says.

-In Georgia, the state Department of Health joined with local agencies to implement a comprehensive dog bite prevention program in Bulloch, Chatham and Effingham counties.
+In Georgia, the state Department of Health has joined with local governments to create dog bite prevention programs in several counties, including Chatham County, and Effingham and Bulloch counties.
 Reports from the health departments in these counties say that in 1999 there were:

 Children and Dog Bites

-About half of the dog bite victims each year are children between the age of 5 and 9.
+Approximately one-half of dog attack or dog bite victims each year are children 5 to 9 years of age.
 This is an age range during which children become old enough to come into contact with dogs while unsupervised.
-But they may be too young to know how to deal with a dog correctly or be unable to avoid or ward off an aggressive dog’s advances.
-As children age, the rate of dog bites among the population decreases, the CDC says.
+These children are often too young to know how to deal with a dog correctly or be unable to avoid or ward off an aggressive dog’s advances.
+Among older children, the number of dog bites tends to decrease, per the CDC (Center for Disease Control).

 Elderly people are also more susceptible to dog bites because of an inability to fend off or avoid an aggressive animal.
 Because of their size and/or frailty, children and the elderly are more likely to be severely injured in a dog attack.